1. BLOCKCHAIN MARKET AND BUSINESS MODEL OVERVIEW

 - where there exist multiple keys to a single asset (which may result in ownership being split between key holders).

-Subject to contractual terms, transfers would probably be considered final once they have reached finality on the blockchain and are credited to the wallet of the recipient to which they hold a key (regardless of whether these can be transferred).
+Subject to contractual terms, we would expect transfers to be considered final once they have reached finality on the blockchain and are credited to the wallet of the recipient to which they hold a key (regardless of whether these can be transferred).

 Virtual assets which represent securities under SIBA may result in issuers, custodians and other service providers being required to be licensed (please see 2.1 Regulatory Overview).